Star Trek: Strange New Worlds season 2: Viewership

 Whip Media, which tracks viewership data for the 19 million worldwide users of its TV Time app, ranked Strange New Worlds in the top 10 original streaming series for US viewership each week an episode of the season was released.
 It was the top ranked series for the week ending August 6.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, included Strange New Worlds on its list of top 10 streaming series in the US for the weeks ending June 25, July 2, and August 13.
 Parrot Analytics determines audience "demand expressions" based on various data sources, and the company calculated that Strange New Worlds was the 6th-most in demand US streaming series for the week ending June 16 (the season premiered on June 15).
 Parrot said the series was 33.4 times more in demand than the average US streaming series, which was a 53 percent rise from the previous week when the series was the 18th-most in demand.
 It remained in the top 5 of Parrot's weekly list until the week ending July 14, peaking at third-most in demand.

 Nielsen Media Research records streaming viewership on US television screens, and estimated that Strange New Worlds was watched for nearly 1 billion minutes during June 2023.
 This helped Paramount+ get to one percent of the total streaming television viewership for that month.
 Viewership for the season was high enough to enter Nielsen's list of the top 10 original streaming programs in the US for each week an episode of the season was released, except for the weeks ending July 2 and 16.
 Nielsen reported that Paramount+ had the largest increase in viewership for a streaming service during August 2023 and partially attributed this to the season.

 Critical response

 The season was met with critical acclaim for its "genre-bending" episodes and for breathing new life into the franchise.
-The review aggregator website Rotten Tomatoes reported that 97% of 98 critics reviews were positive and the average rating was 8.45 out of 10.
-The website's critics consensus reads, "Boldly going where this hallowed franchise has gone before with effervescent execution, Strange New Worldss superb sophomore season continues to recapture classic Trek with modern verve."
-Metacritic, which uses a weighted average, assigned a score of 88 out of 100 based on 11 reviews, indicating "universal acclaim" according to the site.
+On review aggregator website Rotten Tomatoes, 97% of 97 critics reviews were positive and the average of rated reviews was 8.45 out of 10.
+The critics consensus reads, "Boldly going where this hallowed franchise has gone before with effervescent execution, Strange New Worldss superb sophomore season continues to recapture classic Trek with modern verve."
+Metacritic, which uses a weighted average, assigned a score of 88 out of 100 based on 11 reviews, which the site categorizes as "universal acclaim".